 C++ Simple Member Function Example

-Let us take an example to illustrate the member function in C++.
+Let's consider an example to demonstrate the member function in C++.

 Example